-The feast of Easter is the greatest and most solemn feast of the year, which brings mankind the hope of salvation and eternal life through the sacrifice of Jesus Christ.
-And it also brings with it the Easter egg hunt, which is a tradition in countries such as the Czech Republic, France, Poland, and Germany, from where it has been exported to America.
+Easter is the most significant and solemn feast of the year, which brings mankind hope of salvation and eternal life through the sacrifice of Jesus Christ.
+And it also brings with it the Easter egg hunt, a tradition in countries such as the Czech Republic, France, Poland, and Germany, from where it has been exported to America.
 You might think this is silly, far removed from the values we associate with Holy Week; however, it is not.
 For starters, every religious rite has pagan origins.

-Egg Hunt is a tradition taken over worldwide by the Americans in which all members of the family, from young to old, go in search of eggs on Easter Day.
-Easter egg hunts have become popular, and rightly so because the joy of finding as many eggs and surprises as possible is infectious.
-Easter is probably the greatest Christian feast.
+Egg Hunt is a tradition taken over by the Americans in which all family members, from young to old, search for eggs on Easter Day.
+Easter egg hunts have become popular, and rightly so, because the joy of finding as many eggs and surprises as possible is infectious.
+Easter is probably the most significant Christian feast.
 From a religious point of view, it signifies the resurrection of Jesus from the dead.
 As it coincides with spring, it is a much-anticipated feast after the long winter.
 Easter is always on a Sunday, the day on which the Easter Egg Hunt takes place.

-Eggs have another significance associated with Easter: Lent is a time of remembrance and fasting, in memory of the 40 days Jesus spent in the desert, but at Easter everything changes, those who still maintain variations in their diet for spiritual reasons leave abstinence behind.
-And speaking of eggs, you have 3 possibilities for your little ones to enjoy: chocolate, naked and decorated, or cooked.
+Eggs have another significance associated with Easter: Lent is a time of remembrance and fasting in memory of the 40 days Jesus spent in the desert, but at Easter, everything changes; those who still maintain variations in their diet for spiritual reasons leave abstinence behind.
+And speaking of eggs, you have three possibilities for your little ones to enjoy: chocolate, naked and decorated, or cooked.

 Where is the connection between the Easter egg and Jesus?

-According to the New Testament, the connection between the Easter egg and Jesus is drawn by Mary, his mother who came after Jesus’ crucifixion to mourn her son.
-Seated near the cross, the Virgin Mary left a basket of eggs, which according to legend were made red by the bloodshed by Jesus Christ for the salvation of mankind.
-Thus, in the Christian religion, by dyeing the eggs red, it is celebrated and remembered that the Son of God, Jesus Christ, died for the salvation of mankind and was resurrected after 3 days.
+According to the New Testament, the connection between the Easter egg and Jesus is drawn by Mary, his mother, who came after Jesus’ crucifixion to mourn her son.
+Seated near the cross, the Virgin Mary left a basket of eggs, which according to legend, were made red by the bloodshed by Jesus Christ for the salvation of mankind.
+Thus, in the Christian religion, by dyeing the eggs red, it is celebrated and remembered that the Son of God, Jesus Christ, died for the salvation of mankind and was resurrected after three days.

-According to Christian belief, on the Wednesday of the fourth week of Lent, a day also known as Lent Wednesday, people gathered eggs from the nest which did not go bad until Easter Day.
+According to Christian belief, on the Wednesday of the fourth week of Lent, also known as Lent Wednesday, people gathered eggs from the nest, which did not go wrong until Easter Day.
 They were dyed on the Thursday of the week before Easter.

 Biography of Jesus